Cetywayo and His White Neighbours: Background

 Haggard had worked for six years in South Africa.
 He wrote the book at Norwood in 1881 while also studying for the Bar.
 He later said it "represented a great amount of labour.
 I was determined that it should be accurate, and to ensure this I purchased all the Blue-books dealing with the period of which I was treating."

 He sent it off to various publishers and only received one offer – from Trubner and Company, who offered to produce 750 copies if Haggard gave them fifty pounds.
 The author did so.

 Reception

 The book had some good reviews and Haggard received letters of praise from such figures as Lord Carnarvon and Randolph Churchill but by 1883 had only sold 154 copies, meaning he lost his fifty pounds.
 A revised edition was published in 1888.
 Although by this time Haggard had become a popular novelist, the later edition was not popular either.
-Haggard claims however that an 1899 edition sold 30,000 copies.
+Haggard claims however that an 1899 edition of the portion of the book dealing with the Transvaal sold 30,000 copies.